GameTilDead/ClickerLeague/README.md

 "r" or "u" can appear before a shortened mod to indicate its reverse or ultra reverse version, respectively; for example rEX = reverse expert, uIN = ultra invisible

+Check the "Mods" section under "Mechanics" for info on what these do!

 \-

 Other abbreviations:

 CL = Clicker League

+CR = Clicker Rating

 ZC = Zenith Clicker